 • tell your doctor if you have or have ever had hepatitis B infection (swelling of the liver caused by a virus).
 Your doctor will probably tell you not to use ofatumumab injection.

-• tell your doctor if you have any medical conditions.
+• tell your doctor if you have or have ever had liver disease.

 • tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
-You should use birth control during your treatment with ofatumumab injection and for 6 months after the final dose.
 If you become pregnant while receiving ofatumumab, call your doctor immediately.
-Ofatumumab injection may harm the fetus.

 • check with your doctor to see if you need to receive any vaccinations before receiving ofatumumab.
 Tell your doctor if you have received a vaccine within the past 4 weeks.
 Do not have any vaccinations without talking to your doctor during your treatment.

-What SPECIAL DIETARY instructions should I follow?
+What special dietary instructions should I follow?

-What SPECIAL DIETARY instructions should I follow?
+What special dietary instructions should I follow?

 Unless your doctor tells you otherwise, continue your normal diet.

-What should I do IF I FORGET to take a dose?
+What should I do if I forget to take a dose?

-What should I do IF I FORGET to take a dose?
+What should I do if I forget to take a dose?

 If you miss a dose during the first 3 weeks of treatment, talk to your doctor.
-If you miss a monthly ofatumumab injection, inject it as soon as possible and then continue giving your doses a month apart.
+If you miss a monthly dose of ofatumumab injection, inject it as soon as possible and then continue giving your doses a month apart.

-What SIDE EFFECTS can this medicine cause?
+What side effects can this medicine cause?

-What SIDE EFFECTS can this medicine cause?
+What side effects can this medicine cause?

 Ofatumumab may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away: